 B2.
 Enrollment by Racial/Ethnic Category.

-Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2019.
-Include international students only in the category "Nonresident aliens."
-Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns.
-Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."
+Provide numbers of undergraduate students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.

+- ✓ Include international students only in the category "Nonresident aliens." - ✓ Complete the "Total Undergraduates" column only if you cannot provide data for the first two columns. - Report as your institution reports to IPEDS: persons who are Hispanic should be reported only on the Hispanic line, not under any race, and persons who are non-Hispanic multi-racial should be reported only under "Two or more races."

-Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non- degree-seeking)
+Degree-seeking First-time First year Degree-seeking Undergraduates (include first-time first-year) Total Undergraduates (both degree- and non-degree-seeking)

-Nonresident aliens 450 2619 2884
+Nonresident aliens 287 1900 2011

-Hispanic/Latino 264 1433 1549
+Hispanic/Latino 419 1593 1853

-Black or African American, non- Hispanic 257 1627 1799
+Black or African American, non-Hispanic 525 2187 2500

-White, non-Hispanic 4102 20472 21675
+White, non-Hispanic 4219 19,313 22,459

-American Indian or Alaska Native, non- Hispanic 16 74 96
+American Indian or Alaska Native, non-Hispanic 12 76 103

-Asian, non-Hispanic 748 3274 3626
+Asian, non-Hispanic 962 3629 4094

-Native Hawaiian or other Pacific Islander, non-Hispanic 3 22 23
+Native Hawaiian or other Pacific Islander, non-Hispanic 2 16 24

-Two or more races, non-Hispanic 291 1350 1420
+Two or more races, non-Hispanic 338 1410 1513

-Race and/or ethnicity unknown 147 496 2093
+Race and/or ethnicity unknown 119 610 1652

-Total 6278 31367 35165
+Total 6883 30,734 36,209

+B3.
 Persistence

-B3.
-Number of degrees awarded by your institution from July 1, 2018, to June 30, 2019.
+Number of degrees awarded by your institution from July 1, 2020, to June 30, 2021.

-Certificate/diploma
+AWARD TYPE # AWARDED

+Certificate/diploma:

-Associate degrees
+Associate degrees:

-Bachelor's degrees 8,030
+Bachelor's degrees: 8470

-Postbachelor's certificates 236
+Post-bachelor's certificates: 212

-Master's degrees 3,388
+Master's degrees: 2946

-Post-master's certificates
+Post-master's certificates:

-Doctoral degrees - research/scholarship 726
+Doctoral degrees - research/scholarship: 699

-Doctoral degrees - professional practice 1,022
+Doctoral degrees - professional practice: 1074

-Doctoral degrees - other
+Doctoral degrees - other:

-Graduation Rates
+B4-B21: Graduation Rates

 The items in this section correspond to data elements collected by the IPEDS Web-based Data Collection System's Graduation Rate Survey (GRS).

-For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2019-20 Survey.
+✓ For complete instructions and definitions of data elements, see the IPEDS GRS Forms and Instructions for the 2021-2022 Survey. https://nces.ed.gov/ipeds/use-the-data/survey-components/9/graduation-rates

-In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2012 and Fall 2013 cohorts (formerly CDS B4-B11) into four groups:
+In the following section for bachelor's or equivalent programs, please disaggregate the Fall 2014 and Fall 2015 cohorts (formerly CDS B4-B11) into four groups:

-- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status)
+- Students who received a Federal Pell Grant - Recipients of a subsidized Stafford Loan who did not receive a Pell Grant - Students who did not receive either a Pell Grant or a subsidized Stafford Loan - Total (all students, regardless of Pell Grant or subsidized loan status) - Students who received both a Federal Pell Grant and a subsidized Stafford Loan should be reported in the "Recipients of a Federal Pell Grant" column.